Siniara/Breakthru-UM/README.md

 # Intro
 This project is an implementation of a board game - [Breakthru](https://en.wikipedia.org/wiki/Breakthru_(board_game)).
-This was developed as part of `Intelligent Search & Games` course as part of my Master's studies.
+This was developed as part of `Intelligent Search & Games` course in my Master's program.
 The goal was to implement a game AI.

 ![Breakthru board](images/board.png)